adlnet/xAPI-Spec/xAPI-Data.md

 	</tr>
 </table>

-The properties of the Score Object are based on the corresponding properties of cmi.score as defined in SCORM 2004 4th Edition.
+The properties of the Score Object are based on the corresponding properties of `cmi.score` as defined in SCORM 2004 4th Edition.
 The "scaled" and "raw" properties do not necessarily relate directly as scaling and normalization can be applied differently by Learning Record Providers within different Communities of Practice.
 Scaling and normalization are outside the scope of this specification.

 ###### <a name="2.4.5.1.s3"></a>Requirements

-* <a name="2.4.5.1.s3.b1"></a>The Score Object SHOULD include 'scaled' if a logical percent based score is known.
+* <a name="2.4.5.1.s3.b1"></a>The Score Object SHOULD include "scaled" if a logical percent based score is known.
 * <a name="2.4.5.1.s3.b2"></a>The Score Object SHOULD NOT be used for scores relating to progress or completion.
-Consider using an extension
-(preferrably from an established Community of Practice) instead.
+Consider using an extension (preferrably from an established Community of Practice) instead.

 <a name="context"/>

-#### <a name="2.4.6">2.4.6</a> Context
+#### <a name="2.4.6">2.4.6</a>Context

 ###### <a name="2.4.6.s1"></a>Description
 An optional property that provides a place to add contextual information to a Statement.
-All context properties are optional.
+All "context" properties are optional.

 ###### <a name="2.4.6.s2"></a>Rationale
-The Context property provides a place to add some contextual information to a Statement.
-It can store information such as the instructor for an experience, if this experience happened as part of a team Activity, or how an experience fits into some broader activity.
+The "context" property provides a place to add some contextual information to a Statement.
+It can store information such as the instructor for an experience, if this experience happened as part of a team-based Activity, or how an experience fits into some broader activity.

 ###### <a name="2.4.6.s3"></a>Details